sanketshevare/sanketshevare/README.md

 - 👋 Hi, I’m @sanketshevare
 - 👀 I’m interested in App and Web Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sanketshevare7675@gmail.com